Canon 10D vs 77D

 The Canon EOS 10D and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in February 2003 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 77D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 10D has a resolution of 6.3 megapixels, whereas the 77D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 10D and the Canon 77D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 10D and the Canon 77D.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 10D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 10D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (18 percent) than the Canon 10D.
 Moreover, the 77D is substantially lighter (36 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 77D are weather-sealed.